Dachi Tsnobiladze

-Dachi Tsnobiladze (დაჩი ცნობილაძე, born 28 January 1994) is a Georgian footballer who plays as a midfielder for Erovnuli Liga club Telavi.
+Dachi Tsnobiladze (დაჩი ცნობილაძე, born 28 January 1994) is a Georgian footballer who plays as a midfielder for Erovnuli Liga 2 club Sioni Bolnisi.

 Tsnobiladze is the two-time winner of the Erovnuli Liga.
 He has also won the national cup and Supercup, and represented his country in each of the national youth teams.

 Club career

 Dachi Tsnobiladze started his professional career at Metalurgi Rustavi.
 On 19 April 2013, he made his first Umaglesi Liga appearance in a goalless draw against Kolkheti 1913.
 The next year, Tsnobiladze scored his first goal which turned out to be a winner against Dinamo Batumi.
 In 2014, he established himself as one of the leaders at Metalurgi, scoring five times in 15 league appearances.
 He was at the same time studying law at Tbilisi State University.

 In January 2015, Tsnobiladze joined Sioni under coach Lado Burduli for a half season and then moved to Samtredia where he would secure his first champion's title in 2016.
 In the same year, Tsnobiladze made his European debut in a UEFA Europa League tie against Gabala.

 In 2017, Tsnobiladze signed for Saburtalo.
 Apart from a six-month period spent on loan at Locomotive, during the next five seasons he won another league title as well as two cups and one Supercup with Saburtalo.

 In January 2023, Telavi announced the signing of ten new players, including Tsnobiladze.
 He was named the team captain for 2025.